-The aim of Cwmbran High School is to provide an excellent education for children from the local community in a safe, supportive learning environment underpinning our core values: positivity, kindness, resilience, respect and creativity.
+Cwmbran High School seeks to provide an excellent education for children from the local community in a safe, supportive learning environment, underpinned by our core values: positivity, kindness, resilience, respect and creativity.

-Pupils should feel valued and make positive contributions to the school and their communities and develop to become ethical, confident and capable members of society within a caring, calm and secure environment in which tolerance, understanding and respect for others is fostered.
+Pupils should feel valued and make positive contributions to the school, their communities and develop to become ethical, confident and capable members of society.
+Our environment should be caring, calm and secure, a place in which tolerance, understanding and respect for others is fostered.